Indianapolis Motor Speedway

 “The Boy Is Back In Town” *

 I’d pre-booked a space in a parking lot downtown via ParkWhiz, reasonably near the stadium.
-It’s a nice warm sunny day and with time to kill I then wander around the city seeking out landmarks, many of which are very impressive.
+It’s a nice warm sunny day.
+With time to kill I wander around the city seeking out landmarks, many of which are very impressive.
 The central downtown area is quite compact, something I’m used to in US cities.
 I find a 9/11 Memorial that looks like it’s made of steel girders from the World Trade Center.
 However there’s no plaque or anything around the memorial to acknowledge this, which I find most strange.

 Lucas Oil Stadium is in the heart of downtown and I walk to the stadium early so I know where it is.
 The city is teeming with Colts fans unsurprisingly but also loads of Broncos fans.
-There’s a small pep party of sorts on a street near the stadium: music plus food and beer (neither free!).
-And then I run out of things to do and there’s still two and a half hours until kick-off.
-So I wander aimlessly for a while, people-watch all the Colts and Broncos fans and go back to everywhere twice.
+There’s a small pep party of sorts on a street near the stadium.
+There’s music plus food and beer but neither are free!
+And then I run out of things to do but there’s still two and a half hours until kick-off.
+So I wander aimlessly for a while, people-watch all the Colts and Broncos fans, and go back to everywhere twice.
 Eventually I head back to the stadium for food.

-I get a burger and a beer, and whilst standing at a table by the catering truck a couple in their late 50s join me with their burgers and start chatting.
-My accent as usual gives me away as not being from these parts but they seem genuinely interested in my trip – “Oh, tell me more” – and it’s sincere, which some Americans aren’t.
+I get a burger and a beer.
+Whilst standing at a table by the catering truck a couple in their late 50s join me with their burgers and start chatting.
+My accent as usual gives me away as not being from these parts.
+They seem genuinely interested in my trip – “Oh, tell me more” – and it’s sincere, which some Americans aren’t.
 You know the thing, “How are you?” when they don’t actually give a damn.
-They’re a nice couple and it’s a pleasant chat, and frankly it’s killing some time… The guy buys me another beer, which is good of him.
+They’re a nice couple and it’s a pleasant chat, and frankly it’s killing some time pre-game… The guy buys me another beer, which is good of him.
 It’s an enjoyable and good encounter.
 We chat some more until about 7.15 pm when they say goodbye and head inside, as do I.

 I take my time in soaking up the atmosphere, walking slowly to my seat which is up in the very top tier.
-I find my seat and whilst its high in the stadium it’s not too bad.
+I find my seat and whilst its high up in the stadium, it’s not too bad.
 It’s miles better than the top tier at Twickenham, which I went to a few years ago.
 From there the players look like matchstick men.
 Here the view is OK.
-Just before kick-off there’s a nice tribute to Peyton Manning on the video screen and he acknowledges the crowd in return – and the noise the crowd are making is almost deafening.
+Just before kick-off there’s a nice tribute to Peyton Manning on the video screen.
+He acknowledges the crowd in return – and the noise the crowd are making is almost deafening.

 I felt a bit down this morning for the first time on the trip.
 I think this was more do with having left music behind for now, after such a great time in Memphis.
-But also my slight disappointment with St Louis and not being able to stay downtown in Indy.
-I’d have liked to found some music last night and apparently there’s a famous blues club downtown but given it’s a 45 minute journey from downtown to the hotel, I wasn’t going to do that after driving all day.
-And I bet the buzz would have been great in the city after the Colts win.
+But also due to my slight disappointment with St Louis and not being able to stay downtown in Indy.
+I’d have liked to found some music last night.
+Apparently there’s a famous blues club downtown.
+However given it’s a 45 minute journey from downtown to the hotel, I wasn’t going to do that after driving all day.
+I bet the buzz would have been great in the city after the Colts win as well.
 Anyhow, it’s another day tomorrow and I’m back on the road again.